Tau, a molecular modulator of neuronal energy managment

 Experimental Techniques

-Light-induced Tau expression and CRISPR-edited human neurons enable the study of Tau's molecular actions through:
+• Light-induced Tau expression and CRISPR-edited human neurons enable the study of Tau's molecular actions through interactomics and single-molecule imaging, and the effects on cellular functions.

-Tau's influence on neuronal metabolism is determined by:
+• Tau's influence on neuronal metabolism is determined by longitudinal live cell metabolite imaging and spatial transcriptomics in human brains.

-• Impact on gene and chromatin regulation by Cut&Tag and DNA-FISH
+• The impact on gene and chromatin regulation is assessed by Cut&Tag and DNA-FISH.

-Whether stressors converge on energy limitation as a driver of Tau re-sorting is assessed by high-content metabolite imaging.
+• Whether stressors converge on energy limitation as a driver of Tau re-sorting is evaluated by high-content metabolite imaging.

 Conclusion